ChMeghana/Review-System/README.md

 # Review-System
-Product Review System is a fullstack web application designed to manage and display user-generated reviews for various products.
+Product Review System is a fullstack application designed to manage and display user-generated reviews for various products.
 Built with Java, Spring Boot, and PostgreSQL on the backend, the system supports secure user authentication, product management, and a dynamic review interface.
 Users can browse products, submit ratings and comments, and view aggregated feedback.
 Admins have full control over product listings and moderation.

 ## **Core Features**
 - User Authentication: Signup, login, roles (admin, user)